mspraggs/pyQCD/README.md

 pyQCD
 =====
-pyQCD is a provides a Python library for running coarse lattice simulations on desktop and workstation computers.
+pyQCD provides a Python library for running coarse lattice QCD simulations on desktop and workstation computers.

 Installation
 ------------